 Steps to Follow When Absent From School

 It is the parent/guardian’s responsibility to call the attendance clerk and give the reason for the absence.
 The parent/guardian is requested to call prior to 7:25am the day of the absence.
 The attendance clerk’s phone number is 224-990-7101.

 Parents/guardians who cannot call must write a note explaining the reason for the absence.
 The note should be written by the parent in its entirety and signed.
-If this occurs on a remote learning day, the note can be scanned and emailed to the attendance secretary or turned in at the main office on the next in-person instruction day.
+The note can be scanned and emailed to the attendance secretary or turned in at the main office.

 Refer to the Categories of Absences to determine if the absence is excused or unexcused.
 If there is a question about the type of absence contact the Assistant Principal for Student Behavior and Environment.

 Leaving School Early

 If a student is ill during the day, the student must check out in the nurse’s office before leaving the building.
 Students should not arrange for parents/guardians to pick them up, or to leave school using their own car, without first having been seen by the Nurse.
 When the nurse is not in the building, a student who is ill should report to the main office.

-- Fox Valley Career Center Students: Students enrolled in classes through the Fox Valley Career Center are responsible for attending those classes and are expected to attend class daily.
-All students participating in the Fox Valley Career Center program shall sign in upon arrival to Central High School with the dean assistant at door 8.
+- Regional Pathway Students: Students enrolled in classes through Regional Pathways are responsible for attending those classes and are expected to attend class daily.
+All students participating in the Regional Pathway program shall sign in upon arrival to Central High School with the dean assistant at Door 8.
 Attendance issues related to this program will be addressed on an individual basis.

 Absences (Board Policy 7:70)